Germanic Studies (GERM)College of Arts and Humanities

 3215 Jiménez Hall, 301-405-4025

 Professors: P. Beicken (Distinguished Scholar Teacher), E. Frederiksen (Distinguished Scholar Teacher), A. Moyer, R. Oster

 Associate Professors: H. Baer, J. Koser

-Professors Emeriti: O. Best, G. Jones, G. Pfister, R. Walker
+Professors Emeriti: O. Best, G. Jones, G. Pfister, G. Strauch, R. Walker

-The 36-credit BA in Germanic Studies is centered on the study of the German language and the literatures and cultures of Germanic peoples.
+The 36-credit BA in Germanic Studies is centered on the study of the German language as well as the literatures and cultures of Germanic peoples.
 Students who complete the requirements for the major can expect to be able to speak, read, write, and understand German at a level that would allow them to communicate with native speakers.
-Additionally, students will be able to recognize and interpret the diverse cultural perspectives and products of the German-speaking world, and be culturally sensitive members of society.
+Additionally, students will be able to recognize and interpret the diverse cultural perspectives and products of the German-speaking world, in order to be culturally sensitive members of society.

 Requirements for the Major